jorgejarne/hugo/content/sections/section3.md

 {{< /rawhtml >}}

-\## Contact Start Bootstrap
+### Contact

-Feel free to leave us a comment on the \[Grayscale template Github page\]([https://github.com/runningstream/hugograyscale/](https://github.com/runningstream/hugograyscale/ "https://github.com/runningstream/hugograyscale/")) to give some feedback about this theme!
+Feel free to leave us a comment or a question on our Twitter:

 {{< socialhandles >}}